 It is true that a bite from a venomous snake can be lethal to a human if not properly treated.
 According to the CDC, between 7,000 and 8,000 people per year are bitten by venomous snakes in the United States and of those, about FIVE result in a fatality.
 The reality is that you are much more likely to be injured in a car accident getting to and from the trail versus from a snake bite.
 In 2014, motor vehicle accidents claimed the lives of 32,675 people in the US and inflicted more than 2.34 million individual injuries (source NHTSA).
 To put this into perspective, it means that you are 6500 times more likely to die in a car accident than from a snake bike and 293 times more likely to be injured in a car crash than to be hurt by a venomous snake.
 This does not mean that you shouldn’t be cautious when hiking, however.

 Venomous snakes are predatory reptiles and are part of the viper family (or viperidae).
-Except for Antarctica, Australia, New Zealand, Madagascar, and Hawaii, they are found all throughout the world.
+Except for Antarctica, Greenland, Ireland, Iceland, New Zealand, and Hawaii, they are found all throughout the world.
 All vipers have fangs, which are very sharp teeth used for self-defense and to bite and subdue prey.
 These fangs have small holes in them from which venom is secreted.
 Venom is a liquid toxin that harms, immobilizes, and in some cases, kills living creatures.
 It is pretty bad stuff.
 Other critters that secrete venom include spiders, scorpions, fish, wasps, and jellyfish.
 Venom normally has to be injected into living tissue in order for it to cause harm.
 A viper’s mouth is capable of opening nearly 180 degrees, enabling them to eat prey that is much larger than their body.

 After a venomous snake bites its prey, it will typically scurry away to avoid retaliation.
 It will return later to eat the prey after a lengthy search to find it.
 If you find a small dead animal on the trail with no obvious injuries, it could have succumbed to a recent bite from a venomous snake who will soon be back to get it.